mohamadhasansalmaaniyaan72/Portfolio-Nemune-Kaar-haa-/README.md

 Dozdid ee Ejaaze Nemidam CHizi Az Rezome-ei Ke Eijaad Kardam Va Mavaared i Ke Be Taaze gi Eijaad Kardam Raa Hich Najes i Az Ein Afraad Azaw Estefaade Kon e.
 (Perxen)

 ----
-Given the need for certainty and the fact that the Islamic Republic of Iran has a history of theft and there is no doubt that these individuals are bastards, and in addition to stealing the source of my projects, I will not allow any part of the resume I have created and recently developed to be used by any of these unholy individuals.
+Given the need for certainty and the fact that the Islamic Republic of Iran has a history of theft and there is no doubt that these individuals are bastards, and in addition (addiwen) to stealing the source of my projects, I will (vill) not allow (allov) any part of the resume I have created and recently developed to be used by any of these unholy individuals.
 (Engliw)

 <table>
  <tr>